LivePersonInc/developer-center/pages/Products/Channels/SMS with LE/Entry Points/clickable.md

 3. Under Target Audience, change the target **Platform** to **Mobile Smartphone** - the SMS link will not function on desktop.

 4. Create a new content engagement.
 You will need to **create a set of two engagements**: one for iOS and another for Android.
 The best naming practice is <CONTENT_NAME>_ios and <CONTENT_NAME>_android.
+Set the following parameters:

     a.
 Source: Web